 Shopping for a new PC is both super exciting and super stressful.
 When you think you finally found a high-end gaming setup at a great price, your friend looks at the specs and says, “You can’t game on that.”
-Is there a way to tell if a PC you want to buy is a high-end gaming beast or your average office computer?
+If you are asking: How to know if my PC is low end or high end?
+We help you understand all the ins and outs.

 - 1. Check the graphics card model